gravitational/teleport/rfd/0103-application-access-auth-flow.md

 ## What

-This is an overview of the flow used for setting the relevant cookies when a user logins into an application through Teleport.
+This is an overview of the flow used for setting the relevant cookies when a user logs in to an

+application through Teleport.

 ## Why